Art & Art History Awards

 Art Merit Scholarship

 Students planning to enter UM as art or art history majors may be considered for Art Merit Scholarships to be awarded in various amounts up to $3000 for eight consecutive semesters (not including summer).
-Non-resident recipients will be granted a partial waiver of non-resident fees.
+Non-resident recipients will be granted a $2,000 scholarship toward the non-resident fee per year.
 Those students who apply for the Art Merit Scholarships are automatically considered for the Hollingsworth Scholarship.
-Individuals who plan to apply for Art Merit Scholarships should contact the Department of Art & Art History and follow the directions outlined on the webpage for Art Merit Scholarship application process.
+Individuals who plan to apply for Art Merit Scholarships should contact the Department of Art & Art History and follow the directions outlined on the webpage for the Art Merit Scholarship application process.

 William Robert Hollingsworth Jr. Art Scholarship Endowment

-Entering freshmen from the state of Mississippi who declare art or art history as a major are eligible to be considered for a full tuition scholarship.
-First preference goes to Mississippi residents who plan to study painting/drawing or sculpture, and second preference in any area of art or art history.
+Entering freshmen from the state of Mississippi who declares art or art history as a major are eligible to be considered for a full-tuition scholarship.
+The first preference goes to Mississippi residents who plan to study painting/drawing or sculpture, and the second preference in any area of art or art history.
 Recipients may retain the scholarship for up to eight consecutive semesters provided they remain in good academic standing.
 Students who apply for the Art Merit Scholarships are automatically considered for the Hollingsworth Scholarship.

 Sean Manning Ceramic Fund